Wild and Medicinal Herbs for Rabbits: What’s Safe and What’s Toxic?

 Crimson Clover (Trifolium incarnatum)

-Unproblematic forage plant.
-Do not feed together with commercial dry food, such as pellets.
+Safe to Feed.
+Do not feed this plant if your rabbits are being fed commercial dry food, such as pellets.

 St. John’s Wort (Hypericum)